-Kenneth Fong Professor and Professor of Bioengineering, of Genetics, of Medicine (General Medical Discipline), of Biomedical Data Science, Senior Fellow at the Stanford Institute for HAI and Professor, by courtesy, of Computer Science
+Kenneth Fong Professor and Professor of Bioengineering, of Genetics, of Medicine, of Biomedical Data Science, Senior Fellow at the Stanford Institute for HAI and Professor, by courtesy, of Computer Science

 Current Research and Scholarly InterestsI refer you to my web page for detailed list of interests, projects and publications.
 In addition to pressing the link here, you can search "Russ Altman" on http://www.google.com/

-Instructor, Biomedical Data Science
+Professor (Research) of Biomedical Data Science (BDS), Emeritus

-Professor (Research) of Medicine (BMIR), of Biomedical Data Science and, by courtesy, of Health Research and Policy
+Kim and Ping Li Professor, Professor (Research) of Medicine (Quantitative Sciences Unit), of Biomedical Data Science and, by courtesy, of Epidemiology and Population Health

 Current Research and Scholarly InterestsDr.
 Desai is the Director of the Quantitative Sciences Unit.
 She is interested in the application of biostatistical methods to all areas of medicine including oncology, nephrology, and endocrinology.
 She works on methods for the analysis of epidemiologic studies, clinical trials, and studies with missing observations.

-Assistant Professor (Research) of Medicine (BMIR) and, by courtesy, of Biomedical Data Science
+Assistant Professor (Research) of Pathology, of Medicine (BMIR) and, by courtesy, of Biomedical Data Science

 Current Research and Scholarly InterestsComputational systems biology of human disease.
 Particular focus on integration of high-throughput datasets with each other, and with phenotypic information and clinical outcomes.

-Assistant Professor of Medicine (Biomedical Informatics) and of Biomedical Data Science
+Associate Professor of Medicine (Biomedical Informatics) and of Biomedical Data Science